CHAPTER SIX—DEPARTURE

 Erika backed away, scrambling to figure out how she would respond.
 For a few crazy moments, she considered fighting her way through and seeing how far she could get before she was tranquilized again.
 Or worse.

 A man with a friendly face and short spiked hair entered the room with a guard.
 He held a tray with a bagel, scrambled eggs, and a cup of coffee, judging by the aroma.
 He smiled.
-“Hello, Ms. Davenport.”
+“Hello, Ms. Hodgson.”

 The guard shut the door behind them and positioned himself in front of it, thick arms folded.